mhucka/taupe/README.md

 ...
 ```

+#### `my-tweets`

+When using `--extract my-tweets`, the output is just a single column (a list) of URLs, one per line, of just your original tweets.
+This list corresponds exactly to column 2 in the `--extract all-tweets` case above.

+#### `retweets`

+When using `--extract retweets`, the output is a single column (a list) of URLs, one per line, of tweets that are retweets of other tweets.
+This list corresponds to the values of column 2 above when the type is `retweet`. **Important**: the Twitter archive does not contain the original tweet's URL, only the URL of your retweet.
+Consequently, the output for `--extract retweets` is _your_ retweet's URL, not the URL of the source tweet.

+#### `quoted-tweets`

+When using `--extract quoted-tweets`, the output is a list of the URLs of other tweets that you have quoted.
+It corresponds to the subset of column 4 values above when the type is "quote".
+Note that these are the source tweet URLs, not the URLs of your tweets.

+#### `replied-tweets`

+When using `--extract replied-tweets`, the output is a list of the URLs of other tweets that you have replied to.
+It corresponds to the subset of column 4 values above when the type is "reply".
+Note that these are the source tweet URLs, not the URLs of your tweets.

-#### Likes
+#### `likes`

 When using the option `--extract likes`, the output will only contain one column: the URLs of the "liked" tweets. `taupe` cannot provide more detail because the Twitter archive format does not contain date/time information for "likes".
+(This is also why "likes" are _not_ part of the output when `--extract all-tweets` is used &ndash; there is no possible value for column 1.)

 Here is an example of the output when using `--extract likes` in combination with `--canonical-urls`:
 ```